Mulholland Drive (film): Themes and interpretations

-Giving the film only the tagline "A love story in the city of dreams", David Lynch has refused to comment on Mulholland Drive's meaning or symbolism, leading to much discussion and multiple interpretations.
+Giving the film only the tagline "A love story in the city of dreams", David Lynch refused to comment on Mulholland Drive's meaning or symbolism, leading to much discussion and multiple interpretations.
 The Christian Science Monitor film critic David Sterritt spoke with Lynch after the film screened at Cannes and wrote that the director "insisted that Mulholland Drive does tell a coherent, comprehensible story", unlike some of Lynch's earlier films like Lost Highway.
 On the other hand, Justin Theroux said of Lynch's feelings on the multiple meanings people perceive in the film, "I think he's genuinely happy for it to mean anything you want.
 He loves it when people come up with really bizarre interpretations.
 David works from his subconscious."
+The film was described as a neo-noir.

 Dreams and alternative realities

 An early interpretation of the film uses dream analysis to argue that the first part is a dream of the real Diane Selwyn, who has cast her dream-self as the innocent and hopeful "Betty Elms", reconstructing her history and persona into something like an old Hollywood film.
 In the dream, Betty is successful, charming, and lives the fantasy life of a soon-to-be-famous actress.
-The last one-fifth of the film presents Diane's real life, in which she has failed both personally and professionally.
+The remainder of the film presents Diane's real life, in which she has failed both personally and professionally.
 She arranges for Camilla, an ex-lover, to be killed, and unable to cope with the guilt, re-imagines her as the dependent, pliable amnesiac Rita.
 Clues to her inevitable demise, however, continue to appear throughout her dream.

 This interpretation was similar to what Naomi Watts construed, when she said in an interview, "I thought Diane was the real character and that Betty was the person she wanted to be and had dreamed up.
 Rita is the damsel in distress and she's in absolute need of Betty, and Betty controls her as if she were a doll.
 Rita is Betty's fantasy of who she wants Camilla to be."
-Watts's own early experiences in Hollywood parallel those of Diane's.
+Watts' own early experiences in Hollywood parallel those of Diane's.
 She endured some professional frustration before she became successful, auditioned for parts in which she did not believe, and encountered people who did not follow through with opportunities.
 She recalled, "There were a lot of promises, but nothing actually came off.
 I ran out of money and became quite lonely."
-Michael Wilmington of the Chicago Tribune found that "everything in 'Mulholland Drive' is a nightmare.
+Michael Wilmington of the Chicago Tribune found that "everything in Mulholland Drive is a nightmare.
 It's a portrayal of the Hollywood golden dream turning rancid, curdling into a poisonous stew of hatred, envy, sleazy compromise and soul-killing failure.
-This is the underbelly of our glamorous fantasies, and the area Lynch shows here is realistically portrayed".
+This is the underbelly of our glamorous fantasies, and the area Lynch shows here is realistically portrayed."